Kyocius/Kyocius/README.md

 </p>

 # 🎉 Ciao!
-My name is Yonable and I'm an amateurish developer coding just for fun.
+Here is Yonable, an amateurish developer coding just for fun.

-I'm also a senior high school student from Tianjin, China.
+Also a senior high school student from Tianjin, China.

-Currently struggling with **Rust**.
+Yet another **C#** lover.

 Willing to develop beautiful applications to make life easier.